By using this site, you agree to the Privacy Policy and Terms of Use.

 Tickets cost £42 for those 12 and older and £36 for those under 11.
 To access Blackpool Pleasure Beach, you need a ticket, but nothing prevents you from viewing the upside-down performers from the beach.

-The Blackpool Zoo opened its doors in 1972 and regularly added new zoo exhibits.
-The resort’s zoo is a few miles from Blackpool Tower, on 32 acres of English parkland.
+The Blackpool Zoo opened in 1972 and regularly added new exhibits.
+The resort’s zoo is on 32 acres of English parkland, a few miles from Blackpool Tower.

 The zoo also houses beloved animals for kids, like giraffes, African lions, penguins, and western lowland gorillas.
 There is also a farm for kids with Ouessant sheep, pygmy goats, donkeys, and alpacas.

-The Winter Gardens is a sizable entertainment complex that opened in 1878 and is home to the Opera House, one of the biggest theatres in the UK, with a seating capacity of 3,000.
+The Winter Gardens is a sizable entertainment complex that opened in 1878.
+It is home to the Opera House, one of the biggest theatres in the UK, with a seating capacity of 3,000.

 There are many auditoriums and halls at the Winter Gardens, notably the barrel-vaulted Empress Ballroom, a vast music venue and once the location of the annual conventions of the three major UK political parties.